awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-gateways.md

 The following rules apply:
 + You cannot use a Direct Connect gateway to connect to a VPC in the China Regions\.
-+ You cannot use a Direct Connect gateway that's in your account to connect to a VPC that's in a different AWS account\.
-To associate a Direct Connect gateway with a virtual private gateway, it must be in the same account as the virtual private gateway\.
 + There are limits for creating and using Direct Connect gateways\.
-For more information, see [AWS Direct Connect Limits](limits.md)
+For more information, see [AWS Direct Connect Limits](limits.md)\.
 + The VPCs to which you connect through a Direct Connect gateway cannot have overlapping CIDR blocks\.
 If you add an IPv4 CIDR block to a VPC that's associated with a Direct Connect gateway, ensure that the CIDR block does not overlap with an existing CIDR block for any other associated VPC\.
 For more information, see [Adding IPv4 CIDR Blocks to a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-resize) in the *Amazon VPC User Guide*\.
 + You cannot create a public virtual interface to a Direct Connect gateway\.
 + A Direct Connect gateway supports communication between attached private virtual interfaces and associated virtual private gateways only\.
 The following traffic flows are not supported: